Blake Hunt

 Blake Evan Hunt (born November 10, 1998) is an American professional baseball catcher who is a free agent.
-He is currently a phantom ballplayer, having spent a day on the active roster of the Baltimore Orioles without making an appearance.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres.
+He debuted in MLB in 2026.

 Career

-Amateur
+Amateur career

-Hunt attended Mater Dei High School in Santa Ana, California, where he batted .394 with six home runs, 28 RBI, and nine doubles as a senior in 2017.
+Hunt attended Mater Dei High School in Santa Ana, California.
+He played for the school's baseball team, and batted .394 with six home runs, 28 runs batted in (RBIs), and nine doubles as a senior in 2017.

 San Diego Padres

-Hunt was selected by the San Diego Padres in the second round of the 2017 Major League Baseball draft.
+The San Diego Padres selected Hunt in the second round of the 2017 Major League Baseball draft.
 He signed for $1.6 million, forgoing his commitment to play college baseball for the Pepperdine Waves baseball team.

 Hunt made his professional debut with the Arizona League Padres, batting .241 over thirty games.
 He spent the 2018 season with the Tri-City Dust Devils where he hit .271 with three home runs and 25 RBI over 56 games, and he played 2019 with the Fort Wayne TinCaps, slashing .255/.331/.381 with five home runs and 39 RBIs over 89 games.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.